bobk48/Raspberry-Pi-5-OS/README.md

 Raspberry Pi 5 OS System Administration Basics with systemd &amp; Python3

 I'm working currently on a Raspberry Pi 500+ and verifying that everything in this book works with the latest version of the Raspberry Pi OS.
-Specifically on a system as follows-
-Host: raspberrypi Kernel: 6.12.109+rpt-rpi-2712 arch: aarch64 bits: 64
-    compiler: N/A Desktop: LabWC Distro: Debian GNU/Linux 12 (bookworm)

 As new versions of the OS roll out, I will update the printed book to a 2nd edition, for example as Debian upgrades its upstream version.